qcscine/molassembler/NOTES.rst

 7. Refactor Tree and TreeAlgorithms.
 The API is shit.
 If you call node.addChild(childPtr), you can't inform the child that it has a parent.

-- Add BFS and DFS visitors to AdjacencyListAlgorithms
 - Experiment whether row-major matrix storage is faster
-- Atom removal safety of code -> getNumAtoms, getNumBonds, etc.
+- Atom removal safety of code -> getNumAtoms, getNumBonds, etc. Make the full set of data be contiguous every time (atom indices range from 0 -> nAtoms - 1 AdjacencyList may also be prone to errors in this regard
 - Transition to CTest ?
 - Add hooks to git to automatically build a release version on commit and run the tests